MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/governance.md

 ### Third-party tooling

-- Use [AzAdvertizer](https://www.azadvertizer.net)to stay updated with Azure governance changes.
+- Use [AzAdvertizer](https://www.azadvertizer.net) to stay updated with Azure governance changes.
 For example, policy definitions and initiatives in Azure Policy, aliases, security and regulatory compliance controls, and Azure Role-Based Access Control (RBAC) role definitions.
 It also helps you with resource provider operations, Microsoft Entra role definitions and role actions, and first-party API permissions.

 - Use [Azure Governance Visualizer](https://github.com/azure/azure-governance-visualizer) to keep track of your technical governance estate.
 The ALZ Policy Version Checker feature helps you ensure that your environment is updated with the latest ALZ Azure policy release state.